ROOT CANAL TREATMENT

 Why Root Canal treatments at Apple Dental Care?

-- The Root Canal treatment will be performed and completed in short time mostly in single visit.
+The Root Canal treatment will be performed and completed within a short time, mostly in a single visit.

-- Treatment will be done with most advanced equipments and materials.
+Treatment will be done with advanced equipment in dental care.